klp18/adfs-mobileid/README.md

 1.2.3.
 Verify the SSL client certificate has been correctly imported and trusted:

-  In Certificate Management Console (`certmgr.msc`), navigate to Personal > Certificates, double-click the certificate imported in step 1, select `Certification Path`, the `Certificate stutus` should displays "This certificate is OK".
+  In Certificate Management Console (`certmgr.msc`), navigate to Personal > Certificates, double-click the certificate imported in step 1, select `Certification Path`, the `Certificate status` should displays "This certificate is OK".
 Do not close the console now.

 1.2.4.
 Configure trust to Root CA of MID servers:
    In the open console, navigate to `Trusted Root Certificate Authority`,